bgianfo/todr/README.md

 `todr` is a command line tool which allows you to interact with your todoist account from your terminal.

+Note: This tool is not created by, affiliated with, or supported by Doist.

 [![Linux build status](https://travis-ci.org/bgianfo/todr.svg?branch=master)](https://travis-ci.org/bgianfo/todr)
 [![GitHub license](https://img.shields.io/github/license/bgianfo/todr.svg)]()